all-the-hubbub/hubbub/README.md

 ```
 yarn
 npm run test    # all of the webapp tests should pass
-npm run build   # this builds the static artifacts for Angular app
+npm run build   # this builds the static artifacts for web app
 cd ..
 (cd functions; yarn)
 # skipping functions testing for now since our tests need a Github token